-a formal engagement or consultation plan. plan clear and realistic expectations of the engagement process and the responsibilities of all .
-Establishing one concise is preferable to multiple, long and complicated documents. similar to any other business function to ensure it is prioritized.
+Developing a formal engagement or consultation plan can help manage engagement and ensure it is prioritized.
+A plan creates clear and realistic expectations of the engagement process and the responsibilities of all actors.
+Establishing one concise plan is preferable to multiple, long and complicated documents.
+Engagement should be managed similar to any other business function to ensure it is prioritized.

-There should be opportunities for follow up to address questions, concerns and issues raised over the course of the engagement process.
+There should be opportunities for follow up to address questions, concerns, and issues raised over the course of the engagement process.
 This will show Indigenous people and communities where their input is being included when they are not at the decision-making table and continues the dialogue established between all parties.
 In addition, at the end of a project, plan, or other activity, a final review to conclude the engagement process should be conducted.

 Reporting back to the community on the results of the engagement and how feedback was incorporated into a project or activity is another practice that is helpful in ensuring engagement is viewed as meaningful.
 This will involve taking measures and providing resources to ensure information contained in a report is understood by the community.
 Meaningful information is accessible and directly addresses the concerns that were raised by the community.